asemic-horizon/eigen_template/README.md

 }
 ```

-Included in this project template are some utility functions to populate matrices from functions of matrix columns.
+Included in this project template are some OpenMP-enabled utility functions to populate matrices from functions of matrix columns.
 For example, if you define the correlation coefficient as

 ```cpp
 double corr_coeff(const Eigen::VectorXd& x, const Eigen::VectorXd& y) {